 Q: Can I apply additional security configuration and isolation frameworks to my container instances?

 Yes.
-As an Amazon EC2 customer, you have root access to the operating system of your container instances, enabling you to take ownership of the operating system’s security settings as well as load and configure additional software components for security capabilities such as monitoring, patch management, log management and host intrusion detection.
+As an Amazon EC2 customer, you have root access to the operating system (OS) of your container instances.
+You can take ownership of the OS security settings, as well as configure additional software components for security capabilities such as monitoring, patch management, log management, and host intrusion detection.

 Q: Can I operate container instances with different security settings or segregate different tasks across different environments?

 Yes.
 You can configure your different container instances using the tooling of your choice.
 Amazon ECS allows you to control the placement of tasks in different container instances through the construct of clusters and targeted launches.

 Q: Does Amazon ECS support retrieving Docker images from a private or internal source?

 Yes.
 Customers can configure their container instances to access a private Docker image registry within a VPC or a registry that’s accessible outside a VPC such as Amazon Elastic Container Registry (ECR).

 Q: How do I configure IAM roles for ECS tasks?

 You first need to create an IAM role for your task, using the 'Amazon EC2 Container Service Task Role’ service role and attaching a policy with the required permissions.
 When you create a new task definition or a task definition revision, you can then specify a role by selecting it from the ’Task Role’ drop-down or using the ‘taskRoleArn’ filed in the JSON format.